PSALMS FOR THE SEASONS OF LIFE

 Read the book of Psalms from start to finish in this six-month Bible reading series.
 Commentary is provided for each psalm from sources like The People’s Bible, A Commentary on Psalms, and Luther’s Works.

-Also, don’t miss our six-month Bible study series by Richard Lauersdorf, which highlights specific psalms and their messages for your life today:
+Also, don’t miss our six-part Bible study series by Richard Lauersdorf, which highlights specific psalms and their messages for your life today:

 Bible reading plan tree in four seasons Psalms